wyattscarpenter/guide-to-c/readme.txt

 2.3.
 Numbers 2: The Numbering

 The more mathematically inclined among you may have noticed that, technically, an integer can be negative.
 This is correct.
 Most integers stored on computers are "signed" meaning they can be either positive or negative (ie they may be thought of as having a negative sign in front of them if they are negative) and are stored in something called "two's complement".
-The details of this are not important right now, as evidenced by the fact that I can't remember them off the top of my head, but suffice to say that some of the possible values of the integer are relagated to representing negative numbers instead.
+The details of this are not important right now, as evidenced by the fact that I can't remember them off the top of my head, but suffice to say that some of the possible values of the integer are relegated to representing negative numbers instead.

 If you don't want negative values, you can choose to use "unsigned integers", which use their full range of values to represent numbers greater than or equal to 0.